hellogreg/pstv/pstv.md

 ### The PSTV Homescreen, Redesigned

+#####Note: If you want to save yourself a bunch of reading and skip right to viewing the PSTV homescreen proof of concept (I won't blame you!), it's here: http://hellogreg.github.io/pstv

-To address all this, I've designed a PSTV homescreen proof of concept (***[http://hellogreg.github.io/pstv](http://hellogreg.github.io/pstv)***), where the look is much like that of the PS4, though the options for each app have been simplified from their PS4 counterparts.
+To address all this, I've designed a PSTV homescreen proof of concept ([http://hellogreg.github.io/pstv](http://hellogreg.github.io/pstv)), where the look is much like that of the PS4, though the options for each app have been simplified from their PS4 counterparts.
 Navigate right or left, and then press the button appropriate for the action you wish to take.

 I’ve sized and placed the interface elements on a grid that splits the screen into 64 units horizontally and 36 units vertically.
 You can view the grid by clicking the “Grid Background” button below the prototype.
 All the text has line heights that fit the grid.
 There are a few more aesthetic options for you to play with.